bitcoinops/bitcoinops.github.io/_includes/specials/bech32/15-data-entry.md

 Before segwit was activated, developers discussed what format to use for native segwit addresses, with some developers suggesting that a new format was an opportunity to make addresses that were easier to read and transcribe.
-Developer Gregory Maxwell made this point rather poignantly by [asking][maxwell phone] other developers to call him up and try to successfully communicate a mixed-case legacy base58check address to him over the phone.
+Developer Gregory Maxwell made this point rather effectively by [asking][maxwell phone] other developers to call him up and try to successfully communicate a mixed-case legacy base58check address to him over the phone.
 If there was a communication error in just a single